Bunoviske/data-centric-semantic-segmentation/README.md

 Go through your whole dataset and choose which images are good or bad.
 This is a very important tool if you need clean data and wants to build a project with a Data-Centric approach.

+Sometimes it won't work in VSCODE, so start Jupyterlab to run the notebooks from this folder: `jupyter lab --no-browser`

 ### Dataset Stratification

 Multi label dataset stratification can be really tricky.
 I propose a simple approach that keeps the class balance